Bnei-Baruch/archive-docker/README.md

 Assuming a CentOS 7 host with docker installed.

 Make sure the master postgres MDB instance has your IP listed for replication.
+Make sure nats streaming is accessible from your machine.

 Here should follow instructions on how to setup on a fresh machine.
 Probably something along the lines of: